 At the University of Oregon, the term “Graduate Teaching Fellow” (or GTF) is used for all graduate funding, instead of the more common “Graduate Assistant”.
-Our graduate funded clinical assignments all include a full tuition waiver, health benefits, and a stipend (~$1,100/month).
-The maximum appointment a graduate student can hold equals 0.49 FTE, which is equivalent to approximately 20 hours/week.
-Students are responsible for student fees each term which equal approximately $140/term or $420/year total.
+Our funded clinical assignments all include a full tuition waiver, health benefits, and a stipend (~$1,600/month).
+The maximum appointment a graduate student can hold equals 0.49 FTE, which is equivalent to an average of 20 hours/week (more when the sport is in season, and less on the off season).
+Students are responsible for student fees each term, which equal approximately $140/term or $420/year total.
 Students must also become Licensed by the Oregon Health Licensing Office which includes a one time $100 application fee, and then costs $225/year.
-One pint of local micro-brew averages $4/pint, and its worth every penny.
-The following information outlines the various settings in which our clinical assignments are housed:
+One pint of local micro-brew averages $5/pint, and it’s worth every penny.

 One 0.30 FTE GTF position is available with the Rec Sports department.
 This unique GTF opportunity is ideal for those interested in becoming clinical instructors or educators.
 The position includes teaching a small seminar class for undergraduates who will act as First Responders during Rec Sports events.
 Other responsibilities include on-site event coverage and undergraduate mentorship.
 It is combined with one of the Club Sports positions described next.

 Two 0.2 FTE positions are available with the University’s Club Sports program.
 These two graduate students will work together to provide athletic training services at the home matches for Rugby, Ice Hockey, Lacrosse, Soccer and Ultimate Frisbee.
 These positions also include clinical hours treating Club Sports athletes in the Esslinger clinic.
 These two Club Sports GTF positions are typically coupled with either the Recreational Sports GTF position or a teaching position in the Human Physiology department.